wolfworldwidedigital/mattermost/server/cmd/mmctl/docs/mmctl_plugin_enable.rst

 ~~~~~~~~

-Enable plugins for use on your Mattermost server.
+Enable plugins for use on your Cusmato server.

 ::